This is getting

 on Air Force AF Form 7 saying that

-he was in Europe in December 1944 is a no-no.
+he left for Europe in December 1944 is a no-no.

 This type of an offence on